SMS Basilisk (1878): Service history

 Basilisk was present (but not commissioned) for a fleet review held on 16 August 1881 held for Kaiser Wilhelm I. She was recommissioned again on 20 August for another period of training with other elements of the fleet.
 These maneuvers lasted until 18 September, when she was decommissioned again.
-By 1883, the ship had been refitted with an additional 8.7 cm L/24 built-up guns, a pair of 37 mm Hotchkiss revolver cannon, and two 35 cm torpedo tubes in her bow, both of which were below the waterline.
+By 1883, the ship had been refitted with an additional 8.7 cm L/24 built-up gun, a pair of 37 mm Hotchkiss revolver cannon, and two 35 cm torpedo tubes in her bow, both of which were below the waterline.

 The ship saw no further active service, however, and remained in the reserve fleet for more than twenty years.
 Basilisk was struck from the naval register on 27 September 1910.
 The navy used the ship for hull leakage tests, and in 1919, sold Basilisk for scrap.
 She was broken up the following year in Hamburg.